Many people still face barriers to receiving Suboxone treatment, despite it being the recommended treatment for opioid addiction.

 Your choice of action here depends on your situation.
 If you love your group and aren’t bothered by the heckling, don’t make your medication a big deal.
 You’re not required to be loud about incorporating medication into your recovery.
 Do be a voice of reason for new folks who come in on medication.
 In this way, you can quietly begin to change the group’s culture.

 Your own sanity, health, happiness, and sobriety need to be prioritized ahead of trying to change the culture of 12-step groups, however.
 So if the lack of acceptance bothers you, it’s time to find a new group.
 If there isn’t a large selection of groups in your area, consider starting your own that is more in line with your values.
 If you’re not feeling accepted, chances are that others in your area are also feeling ostracized.
 There’s a group called Medication-Assisted Recovery Anonymous that has online meetings and some in-person meetings.
 Workit Health also offers online recovery group meetings for our members that are not based on the 12 steps.

 Barrier 4: Your family is concerned that you haven’t quit entirely.

 Strategy: Education, and communication.

-Education, while maybe a waste of time on the 12-step crew already set in their ways, can be a key factor when seeking your family’s support for medication-assisted treatment.
-Evidence shows that those using medication to recover from opiate addiction have better chances of success, and it is now considered the gold-standard of treatment.
 Don’t have the patience to explain all this to the fam yourself?
 Consider downloading some stats from the internet, and leave them strategically where they can be read with morning coffee.
+Or download Workit Health’s guide for families.
 Then, sit down for a conversation about your family’s concerns.
 Fear usually comes from a lack of understanding.
-Explain how medication works for you, and they should come onboard.
+Explain how medication works for you, and they should come on board.